fpankit/Zepmeds/src/INSTALL_GUIDE.md

 # How to Build the Zepmeds Android App (.apk)

-This guide provides the exact steps to build a native `.apk` file for Android from your Zepmeds web application using Capacitor.
+This guide provides the exact, step-by-step commands to build a native `.apk` file for Android from your Zepmeds web application using Capacitor.
+Follow them in order.

 ### Prerequisites